Warp Review 2026 - AI Terminal & Agent Platform

 #LabelData Point

-[11]Build: $18/monthWarp Build empowers users with 1,500 AI credits per month for just $18 monthly, significantly expanding on the free tier's capabilities.
+[9]Build: $18/monthWarp Build empowers users with 1,500 credits per month for cloud and local agents for just $18 monthly, significantly expanding on the free tier's capabilities.

-[14]Enterprise: SAML-based SSOWarp provides enterprise security with SAML-based SSO, Secret Redaction, and Enterprise admin controls.
+[14]Enterprise: SAML-based SSOWarp secures enterprise deployments with SAML-based SSO, Secret redaction with custom regexes, and Role-based access control.

 Warp Categories & Use Cases